Warrie Circuit Hike, Springbrook National Park

 here, Poonyahra Falls

-and passing behind one last curtain
+You pass behind one last curtain

 before climbing the canyon wall to Canyon Lookout,

-with its expansive views eastwards to the Gold Coast
+with its expansive views eastwards to the Gold Coast.